antimof/UxPlay/README.txt

     and "audiosinks".
 -   Support for server behind a firewall.
--   **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for OpenMAX) (may require a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin.)
+-   **New**: Support for Raspberry Pi, with hardware video acceleration by Video4Linux2 (replacement for OpenMAX, which is no longer supplied in Raspberry Pi OS) (may require a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) to the GStreamer Video4Linux2 plugin.)